-Vibration Research (VR) recently engaged with a team of students from Western Michigan University (WMU) to assist in CubeSat Vibration Testing.
-The initial set of tests, described below in detail, were run on a single component, an off-the-shelf spectrometer.
+Vibration Research (VR) recently engaged with a team of students from Western Michigan University (WMU) to assist in CubeSat vibration testing.
+The initial set of tests, described below in detail, was run on a single component: an off-the-shelf spectrometer.
 We look forward to future testing as the project moves forward.

 WMU is participating in the University Nanosatellite Program, sponsored by the Air Force Research Laboratory, where teams from colleges across the country design and build experimental CubeSats.
 CubeSat projects serve as a vehicle for teams of engineering students, guided by faculty, to work on real projects that both harness creativity and deliver lessons that only come from actual design-build-test experiences.
 As a bonus, the best CubeSat projects deliver new capabilities to the space industry.

 Western Aerospace Launch Initiative, or WALI, is a student-run WMU organization; it began with high-altitude balloon launches and has now progressed to the design of an advanced CubeSat focused on spacecraft propulsion system monitoring and analysis.

 Using commercially available technology, like the tested spectrometer, is an effective approach to staying within tight budget constraints.
 Space-qualified spectrometers are extremely expensive, on the order of $100K each; off-the-shelf spectrometers cost significantly less, though still representing a significant portion of the WALI project budget.

 The budget advantages are, however, meaningless without confidence that the off-the-shelf technology can survive a launch.
 Vibration testing is clearly required to establish mission viability, but it comes with its own risks.
 If the testing breaks a selected commercial device, there are budget and schedule impacts a university program can ill afford.